That-Dev-Girl-Sites/jhalabi.com/contact/index.md

 ## Prefer something less direct?

-If you would rather connect in a more passive way, let's connect on social media.
-Here are the networks where I am most active.
+If you prefer a more passive method of communication, let's connect on social media.
+Here are the networks where I am most active:

 * <a href="https://www.instagram.com/jonihalabi/" class="ri-instagram-fill">Instagram</a>
 * <a href="https://www.linkedin.com/in/jonihalabi/" class="ri-linkedin-fill">LinkedIn</a>